 There are a number of specific areas of provincial interest where clear provincial policy does not exist.
-The Government of Alberta is committed to addressing the following provincial policy gaps and areas of provincial interest:
+The Government of Alberta is committed to addressing the following provincial policy gaps and areas of provincial interest.

-• Managing subsurface and surface activities within our province is a priority for the provincial government.
+Managing subsurface and surface activities within our province

 Conflicts between subsurface and surface activities are increasing as activities intensify on the land.
 The policies that address surface and subsurface values are not well integrated.
 The Government of Alberta will complete the Upstream Oil and Gas Policy Integration Initiative and review the current process for identifying major surface concerns prior to public offering of Crown mineral rights.

-- Reducing the fragmentation and conversion of agricultural land is a provincial priority, and is an integral component of a successful Land-use Framework.
+Reducing the fragmentation and conversion of agricultural land is an integral component of a successful Land-use Framework.
 Agriculture is a key contributor to the Alberta economy.
 Reducing the fragmentation and conversion of agricultural land to other uses is a key consideration, as is the proliferation of other land uses impacting agricultural land.
-The Government of Alberta will develop more effective mechanisms and approaches, such as market-based incentives, transfer of development credits, agricultural and conversion easements, and smart growth planning tools designed to reduce the fragmentation and conversion of agricultural land to other uses. - Developing a transportation and utility corridors strategy has been identified as a land-use priority that serves the broader provincial public interest.
-While corridors can affect the land and other land uses, they also create an opportunity for consolidating a number of critical land-use functions within a pre-defined area, thereby reducing land fragmentation and environmental impact.
+The Government of Alberta may develop more effective mechanisms and approaches, such as market-based incentives, transfer of development credits, agricultural and conservation easements, and smart growth planning tools designed to reduce the fragmentation and conversion of agricultural land to other uses.

+Developing a transportation and utility corridors strategy

+While corridors can affect the land and other land uses, they also create an opportunity for consolidating a number of critical land-use functions within a predefined area, thereby reducing land fragmentation and environmental impact.